awsdocs/aws-systems-manager-user-guide/doc_source/kernel-live-patching.md

 To disable Kernel Live Patching, you can either run `yum` commands on your instances or use Run Command and the custom SSM document `AWS-ConfigureKernelLivePatching`\.

 **Note**
 If you no longer need to use Kernel Live Patching, you can disable it at any time\.
-In most cases, disabling the feature is not necessary\.
+In most cases, disabling the feature isn't necessary\.

 For information about disabling Kernel Live Patching by running `yum` commands directly on the instance, see [Enabling Kernel Live Patching](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/al2-live-patching.html#al2-live-patching-enable) in the *Amazon EC2 User Guide for Linux Instances*\.